darrenjw/blog/pi-cam/DraftPost.md

 ## Opening up

 You need to open up ports on your router to allow access to the Pi from outside your home network.
-This is router-specific, so you may want to just google for instructions for you router.
+This is router-specific, so you may want to just google for instructions for your router.
 Note that I have another public-facing web server on my home network, so I map port 81 on my router to port 80 on the Pi to have a public facing webcam on port 81 of my home network address (`http://my.home.address:81`, where *my.home.address* is replaced appropriately).

 ## Customisation